HerveAbdi/data4PCCAR/README.md

 performing a CCA.

 ###  perm4PLSC
-computes a permutation test for PLSC (as implemented in `TExPosition::tepPLS`.
+Computes a permutation test for PLSC (as implemented in `TExPosition::tepPLS`.
 Computes an omnibus permutation test and specific tests for the eigenvalues when